It all started when...

 Neshia incorporates elements of existential, narrative, feminist and cognitive-behavioral therapy into her treatment approach, all while centering counseling on the individual's strengths and cultural experiences.
 She is not currently accepting new clients.

-In her free time, Neshia enjoys collecting scarves, exploring the many culinary and cultural gems in her South Seattle home and spending time with loved ones.
+In her free time, Neshia enjoys collecting scarves, writing (you can find her first book of poems here), exploring the many culinary and cultural gems in her South Seattle home and spending time with loved ones.